Comparison

 Metricus takes a different approach by simulating real user sessions in the actual chat interfaces.
 This means the data in your report reflects what a real person would see if they typed that exact query into ChatGPT, Perplexity, Gemini, or any of the other AI platforms we cover.
 It's slower and harder to scale than API querying, but it produces results you can trust to match reality.

 This distinction isn't theoretical.
-In our internal testing across hundreds of queries, we've found that API responses and real UI responses diverge meaningfully in roughly 30–40% of cases — different brands mentioned, different source material cited, different sentiment expressed.
+In our internal testing across major AI platforms, we've found that API responses and real UI responses diverge meaningfully in roughly 30–40% of cases — different brands mentioned, different source material cited, different sentiment expressed.
 For a tool category built on accuracy, that gap is significant.

 What's Missing From the Dashboard